Woman placing a portafilter on a semi-automatic espresso machine

 • Offers all-in-one systems

-• More limited in coffee bean options (if opting for a pod machine)
+• More limited coffee bean options (if opting for a pod machine)

-Woman pouring frothed milk into an espresso drink next to an semi-automatic type of espresso machine Woman pouring frothed milk into an espresso drink next to an semi-automatic type of espresso machine
+Person pouring frothed milk into an espresso drink next to an semi-automatic type of espresso machine Person pouring frothed milk into an espresso drink next to an semi-automatic type of espresso machine

 FACTORS TO CONSIDER WHEN BUYING AN ESPRESSO MACHINE